Find better matches with our advanced

 Movies: Vanya on 42nd Street, The Station Agent, Amelie.

-TV: Six Feet Under, Dexter, Oz, the Walking Dead, House of Cards, Archer, Modern Family, New Girl, The Mindy Project.
+TV: Six Feet Under, Oz, House of Cards, Modern Family, New Girl, The Mindy Project.

 Music: Lumineers, Florence and the Machine, The Black Keys, Bon Iver, Mumford & Sons, Regina Spector, Jack White, Band of Horses, the Be Good Tanyas, Gillian Welch, Steve Earle, the Killers, Gotye, Jose Gonzales, Brett Dennen, Arcade Fire, Yeah Yeah Yeahs, Civil Wars, Adele, Bill Withers, Aretha Franklin, Jimmy Cliff, Leonard Cohen, Philip Glass.